getopendroplet/droplet/README.md

 # Droplet

 Droplet is a bash script builder.
-From Dropletfile you can easy convert local, remote (ssh), lxd or docker bash scripts.
+From Dropletfile you can easy convert to local, remote (ssh), lxd or docker bash scripts.

+## Install

+    $ go get github.com/getopendroplet/droplet

 ### Status